Los Angeles Victorian Homes for Sale

 Victorian homes in Los Angeles first came onto the scene on Bunker Hill in Downtown, which also happens to be the first district in the city.
 In 1867, the land on Bunker Hill was purchased and modest homes constructed.
 By the 1890s, Bunker Hill was populated with Queen Anne homes (mansions at the time), and it became the de facto neighborhood for L.A.'s elite.

 Angelino Heights was the second district in Los Angeles (1886) and is considered its first 'suburb' even though it's only a few blocks from Downtown.
-Here, upper-middle-class families built several Victorian homes (Eastlake and Queen Anne styles) alongside Art Deco, Craftsman, and Period Revival homes, to name a few.
+Here, upper-middle-class and wealthy families built several Victorian homes (Eastlake and Queen Anne styles) alongside Art Deco, Craftsman, and Period Revival homes, to name a few.

 With the introduction of streetcars, Angelinos became much more mobile.
 Looking for a home in an opulent neighborhood meant venturing only a few miles from Downtown to newer neighborhoods like Hancock Park.
 Angelino Heights eventually started losing its luster and status; it was no longer the only upper-class neighborhood in town.